duoh/eks-getstarted-lab-guide/1-2-EKS-SETUP.md

 ## Preparing EKS cluster
-Before creating an EKS cluster, we need to create a cluster service role to allow the control plane cluster to manage AWS resources on our behalf, by creating a role with with a managed policy, AmazonEKSClusterPolicy to allow EKS service assume
+Before creating an EKS cluster, we need to create a cluster service role to allow the control plane cluster to manage AWS resources on our behalf, by creating a role with with a managed policy, AmazonEKSClusterPolicy to allow EKS service assume.
 * Go to Roles on IAM console (https://console.aws.amazon.com/iamv2/home#/roles)
     * Click on 'Create role'  and choose options as follows
     * Trusted entity type: AWS service